 New Media Literacy

 There now are numerous communication tools that go beyond basic text, including visual communication media.
-Being able to assess and develop content that utilizes new media forms will be a vital skill to have in 2020.
+Being able to assess and develop content that utilizes new media forms will be a vital skill to have in your career.
 You should be comfortable using these tools to communicate your employer’s messages effectively.

 With more and more companies building a remote workforce, it’s important to be able to manage your own time effectively without having a boss or manager supervising you, said Ellen Mullarkey, VP of business development for the Messina Group.